A Journey of Seeking Pressure and Forces in the Nucleon: Physics of MCD in QCD and Color-Lorentz Forces in the Nucleon

 In the static systems such as the nucleon, since the time-derivative term vanishes, we can make the above definition Lorentz covariant,

 After using the QCD equations of motion, one has~\cite{Braun:2004vf,Tanaka:2018wea},

-which may be used to find forces on the quarks.
+which is exactly the color-Lorentz force acting on quarks.
 However, the above equation is only formal because the operator on the right-hand side has power divergences (twist-4) and mixes with the vector current of quarks $\bar \psi \gamma^j \psi$.
 Therefore, one needs additional renormalization subtractions that render the operator physically more ambiguous.
-A variant of the above operator $g\bar{\psi}\gamma^{(\mu}F^{\nu) j}\psi$ with $\mu\nu$ symmetric, a twist-3 operator with only logarithmic divergences, has been considered as a color Lorentz force on quarks in deeply inelastic processes and studied in lattice QCD calculations~\cite{Filippone:2001ux,Burkardt:2008ps,Aslan:2019jis,Crawford:2024wzx}.
+A variant of the above operator $g\bar{\psi}\gamma^{(\mu}F^{\nu) j}\psi$ with $\mu\nu$ symmetric, a twist-3 operator with only logarithmic divergences, has been considered as a color-Lorentz force on quarks in deeply inelastic processes and studied in lattice QCD calculations and instanton liquid model~\cite{Filippone:2001ux,Burkardt:2008ps,Abdallah:2016xfk,SANE:2018pwx,Aslan:2019jis,Burger:2021knd,Crawford:2024wzx,Liu:2025ypg}.

 Here we choose a definition of the force on quarks by studying the divergences of the {\it renormalized MCD matrix elements}.
 To be specific, we advocate a definition~\cite{Polyakov:2018exb,Won:2023zmf},